 The College’s sustainability efforts are led by a team of faculty, staff, students, alumni and community residents who comprise the President’s Climate Commitment Advisory Council.
 Chaired by College President Dr. Karen Stout, the Council developed the the institution’s first-ever Climate Commitment Action Plan, outlining short and long-term strategies to reach carbon neutrality.

 The College’s system-wide approach to sustainability has earned the institution recognition on a local, regional, and national scale.
-Nationally, the College was one of five institutions in the country to earn a 2011 Award for Institutional Excellence in Climate Leadership from Second Nature during the organization’s fifth annual Climate Leadership Summit of the American College & University Presidents’ Climate Commitment.
+Nationally, the College is the only institution the country to earn Award for Institutional Excellence in Climate Leadership from Second Nature twice, in 2014 and 2011 .
 The College was also selected for profile in Second Nature’s five-year retrospective Annual Report and as part of ACUPCC’s 2012 “Celebrating Sustainability” series for Earth Day.

 Regionally, the College is consistently recognized by the Greater Valley Forge Transportation Management Association (GVF) for its work to reduce emissions through a variety of transportation strategies.
-The College earned GVF’s 2011 Environmental Leadership Award, as well as its Platinum Level Sustainability Award for three consecutive years.
+The College earned GVF’s 2011 Environmental Leadership Award, as well as its Platinum Level Sustainability Award for four consecutive years.